mikedory/differ/README.md

     celery beat --config="offline.celeryconfig" --loglevel="info" --schedule="/tmp/celerybeat_schedule.db"

+And as with all background processes, you'll probably want to [daemonize Celery](http://docs.celeryproject.org/en/master/tutorials/daemonizing.html), and then run it via [Supervisord](https://github.com/celery/celery/tree/master/extra/supervisord) (or init.d, launchd, etc.).

+#### Single-worker

-Or optionally, run a single worker in beat mode (if you know this will only ever be one worker), and then you don't need the scheduler:
+Rather than running workers and the `beat` task, run a single worker in beat mode (if you know this will only ever be one worker — especially handy for running on services like Heroku).
+This way, you can run everything with one command:

     celery -A offline.tasks worker --config=offline.celeryconfig --loglevel=info -B